atomisthq/docs/docs/glossary.md

  another name for commands.
 Skills are things Atomist knows how to do.

 #### software delivery machine (SDM)
  a program that you run, which connects to the atomist service (in team mode) for triggering and chat integration.
-Your SDM runs your software delivery flow and other development automations.
+Your SDM runs your aspects, goals, and other development automations.

 #### target
- (as in "target repository" or "target owner") when you run a generator, this is where Atomist will put the new project.
+ 1.  in project generation - (as in "target repository" or "target owner") when you run a generator, this is where Atomist will put the new project.
 See [project](#project) and [project owner](#project-owner)
+ 2.  in drift management - a value of an aspect that you want to move code to.
+When your organization has drift, then an aspect has multiple values across repositories.
+Choose one of these as a _target_ and set a policy for how to move toward it.

+#### policy
+Defines actions exercised automatically on your code in the service of furthering consistency and principles of soung governance.
+In drift management, set a policy to have Atomist help you: for some aspect, set a target and choose a mechanism for automated change (such as pull requests).

+#### drift report
+a visualization of an aspect across your workspace

 #### team
  in this guide, your team includes all the other people at your company who might interact with Atomist.